Jordior97/2D-Cutscene-Manager-/README.md

 -	And more.

 These scenes are made by scheduled events, using often game graphics.
-They can also be animated, real images or previosly rendered images (and transmitted from a video file).
+They can also be animated, real images or previously rendered images (and transmitted from a video file).
 These pre-made videos used in video games are called “Full Motion Videos” (FMVs).

 ### TYPES OF CUTSCENES